About The Home Society

 - Tips for Living Your Best Life

-Home Society is gearing up to provide Eldergarden, a slate of adult day programs during weekday hours, for seniors who live alone.
-Often frail or elderly, our slate of activities will be designed to fortify engagement, bring positive energy and reinforce physical health for our beneficiaries.
-This may include music, art, gardening, cooking, daily chair exercise and community outings.
+Home Society is gearing up to provide Eldergarten, a slate of adult day programs for older adults.
+Our programs will be designed to fortify engagement, bring positive energy and reinforce physical health for our beneficiaries.

 “A life of faith in service to the elderly.”